How to improve in your job

 Well, that’s how it feels when a work email has more than 5-6 sentences.

-- Be a good listener.
+✅ Be a good listener.
 It’s an underrated, but very valuable skill.
-Active listening involves listening carefully, asking clarifying questions, and, if needed, rephrasing what the person is saying to ensure understanding.

 If we are our habits, then we should form habits that the best version of ourselves would have.
-In this case, a version of ourselves that is good at our job.
+In this case, a version of ourselves that is successful at our job.
 How you present yourself in the workplace influences your performance and the opinions your coworkers form about you.
 To be taken seriously in the workplace, we’ve prepared some effective work habits that can help you stand out.

 Keep up with the news in your industry

-I wouldn’t advise being glued to the screen 24/7, though – checking what’s new once or twice a day is more than enough.
+I wouldn’t advise being glued to the screen 24/7, though.
+Instead, checking what’s new once or twice a day is more than enough.